\"Writing.Com

 And was shocked to see no sign of the man.

 Where the Hell did he go? wondered Bear: There’s nowhere for him to go!
-The only place was into one of the flats, yet there had been no sound of a key turning or a door opening.
+The only place was in one of the flats, yet there had been no sound of a key turning or a door opening.

 Back at the police station Bear made out his report on the shoot-out at the log cabin.
 Then he and Terry Blewett interviewed Jacinta Blakley, who still maintained that she was innocent.

-“I shouldn’t even be in here,” protested Jacinta looking round the small cell where she sat on the hardwood bunk, while the two policemen stood before her: “I’ve already explained to Mel and Terry earlier.
+“I shouldn’t even be in here,” protested Jacinta looking around the small cell where she sat on the hardwood bunk, while the two policemen stood before her: “I’ve already explained to Mel and Terry earlier.
 Pavolich broke into my cabin, raped me, and held me hostage.”

 Looking down at the attractive Indian-born Englishwoman, Bear tried without success to decide whether she was telling the truth or not.
 During the time that he had been away, Mel Forbes had arranged for Jacinta to be tested by Gina Foley at the hospital, to determine whether or not she had been raped.
-But the results had been inconclusive.
+However, the results had been inconclusive.

 After they returned to the front room, Terry Blewett asked: “Well, what do you think?”